OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/notification-hubs/notification-hubs-android-push-notification-google-fcm-get-started.md

                         resultString = "Previously Registered Successfully - RegId : " + regID;
                     }
                 } catch (Exception e) {
-                    Log.e(TAG, resultString="Failed toocomplete registration", e);
+                    Log.e(TAG, resultString="Failed to complete registration", e);
-                    // If an exception happens while fetching hello new token or updating our registration data
+                    // If an exception happens while fetching the new token or updating our registration data
-                    // on a third-party server, this ensures that we'll attempt hello update at a later time.
+                    // on a third-party server, this ensures that we'll attempt the update at a later time.
                 }

                 // Notify UI that registration has completed.